maksgranko/docker-selkies-egl-desktop/README.md

 docker compose down
 ```

-**If the Selkies WebRTC HTML5 interface does not connect or is extremely slow, read Step 3 and the [WebRTC and Firewall Issues](#webrtc-and-firewall-issues) section very carefully.**

 > NOTE: The container tags available are `latest` and `24.04` for Ubuntu 24.04, `22.04` for Ubuntu 22.04, and `20.04` for Ubuntu 20.04.
 [Persistent container tags](https://github.com/selkies-project/docker-selkies-egl-desktop/pkgs/container/nvidia-egl-desktop) are available in the form `24.04-20210101010101`.
 Replace all instances of `mypasswd` with your desired password. `SELKIES_BASIC_AUTH_PASSWORD` will default to `PASSWD` if unspecified.
 The container must NOT be run in privileged mode.